Become proficient and culturally competent in the second-most widely spoken language in the world.

 With Marian's emphasis on educating students who are great communicators, big thinkers, excellent problem-solvers, and confident researchers, you can choose a variety of career paths.

-The demand for foreign language interpreters and translators, for example, is growing much faster than average.
+The demand for foreign language interpreters and translators is growing quickly.
 The United States Department of Labor’s Bureau of Labor Statistics (BLS) reports the employment outlook in this area will grow by 18 percent through 2026.

 © 2021 Marian University